Dollar, yields rise ahead of speech by Fed's Powell

 U.S. and European shares gained in choppy trade as investors

-tried to divine whether the U.S. central bank was more likely to
+tried to divine whether the Fed was more likely to slow rate

 Yields on both German and U.S. benchmark 10-year notes rose